UPDATED FOR 2024/25 - AUGUST 2024

 Expected Ticket Availability

 E-Tickets (which can be printed out at home as a PDF or opened on a smartphone using a QR code) can be bought online through the club’s website which they run with ticketing partner Eventim.
-The site is all 'auf Deutsch ', but Google Chrome makes short work of things for non-German speakers.
+The site is all 'auf Deutsch ', but Google Translate saves you having to learn German.
+Tickets are also available from the 'Sportheim' fan shop at the stadium and the 'Kleebatt Shop' in the 'Franken Ticket' store (see Fan Shop, Museum & Stadium Tours' section below).

 As a regular in Bundesliga.2, Greuther generally attract a reasonable crowd but the 'Ronhof' is rarely packed to the rafters.
 The only match you might have an issue with this season is the Franconianderby against 1.FC Nürnburg and the advice for this one is to get yourself organised and dip in as soon as tickets go on sale.